dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Configure backup

-To enable the backup feature, each Dgraph Alpha must run with the `--enterprise_features` flag enabled.
+To enable the backup feature, you must supply an appropriate license file to Zero or in the 30 day trial period.

 #### Configure Amazon S3 credentials